jmbucknall/EZDSL/ezdsl.md

 #### Description
   Unlinks the current data object but does not dispose of it.
-The internal cursor is moved to the next data object in the list, or to the AfterLast position if there are no more objects after it.
+The internal cursor is moved to the next data object in the list, or to the `AfterLast` position if there are no more objects after it.

-  In DEBUG mode, an assertion error (ascDeleteEdges) will occur if the cursor is at BeforeFirst or AfterLast.
+  In DEBUG mode, an assertion error (`ascDeleteEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.

 ### Declaration
     procedure Empty; override;
 #### Description
-  Walks the list, calling Erase for every data object it finds.
+  Walks the list, calling `Erase` for every data object it finds.

 ### Declaration
     function Erase(Cursor : TListCursor) : TListCursor;
 #### Description
-  Works like Delete, but also disposes the data object by calling DisposeData if the list owns its data objects.
+  Works like `Delete`, but also disposes the data object by calling `DisposeData` if the list owns its data objects.

 ### Declaration
     function Examine(Cursor : TListCursor) : pointer;
 #### Description
   Returns the data object the cursor is pointing to.

-  In DEBUG mode, an assertion error (ascExamineEdges) will occur if the cursor is at BeforeFirst or AfterLast.
+  In DEBUG mode, an assertion error (`ascExamineEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.

 ### Declaration
     procedure Insert(var Cursor : TListCursor; aData : pointer);
 #### Description
-  Inserts the data object aData in the correct place in the list's sort sequence.
+  Inserts the data object `aData` in the correct place in the list's sort sequence.
 Returns the cursor of the newly inserted data object.

-  Requires Compare to be overridden.

-  Inserts the data object aData in the correct place in the list's sort sequence.
-Requires Compare to be overridden.
+  Requires `Compare` to be overridden.

 ### Declaration
     function IsAfterLast(Cursor : TListCursor) : boolean;